General Guidelines

 • If your application is unsuccessful, you will only be able to resubmit your application one more time to a different deadline.

-*Grants received through the Share — Tour, Support — Strengthen, Support – Operate, Support – Community Impact, and the Recognize — Prizes programs are excluded the $30,000 limit.
+*Grants received through the Share — Tour, Support — Strengthen, Support – Looking Forward, Support — Operate, Support — Community Impact, and the Recognize — Prizes programs are excluded the $30,000 limit.

 Ineligible activity